focusaurus/peterlyons.com-zola/content/career.md

 +++
 title = "My Career"
 +++
 This page has lots of details about my career.
-I also have a [standard resume available](/peter-lyons-resume.pdf).
+It is usually out of date.

-# Phase 6: Senior Software Engineer at Reaction Commerce
+# Phase 6: Ecommerce

 In September 2018 I join Reaction Commerce to work on their open source commerce platform.

+In April 2020, Reaction Commerce was acquired by Mailchimp.

+In November 2021, Mailchimp was acquired by Intuit.

 # Phase 5: Web Development Consultant and node.js Expert